TUM-DSE/QOS/README.md

 # qos
 Quantum Operating System

+# TODO

+- [ ] Database should store a list with the ids of the current jobs
+- [ ] Implement window on the database (initWindow, getCurrentWindow, moveWindow, ...)
+- [ ] There should be a way concurrently running the scheduler and executing the circuits on the cloud

+# Desing decisions

+Should the matching engine receive the whole job, schedule the subjobs and then send the whole jobs to the multiprogramming engine
+OR
+The matching engine receives each subjob from the transformer and then submits each subjob to the multiprogamming engine?
+## Arguments
+- If the matching engine receives the whole job every time we want to match a single job we would need to send a job with a single subjob, which is not friendly
+- If the matching engine only receives subjobs it will send subjobs to the multiprogrammer which will only consider merging a single subjob with one of the jobs on the window and not the other subjobs

+---

+The storing on the database is being done with the hash data type from redis.
+This works, however seems kind sketchy the way that we are converting from database data to object.
+A Redis hash is basicly a dictionary of strings (a set of string keys with string values).
+Now, on the database adding values to the hash set is relatively straightforward, then converting the hashset to an object we have to convert each key string from the Redis dict to a object attribute
+OR just copy the whole redis dict as a python dictionary of job arguments, which is not that user friendly.

+---

 # Logging

 Logging something from information messages to critical errors uses the `logging` python library.
 The following logging levels are used.

 ![logging levels](https://www.loggly.com/wp-content/uploads/2022/09/logging-levels.png)

 # Development Log